coderatchet/prestans3/docs/glossary.rst

     scalar
         represents a basic native value. e.g. int, string, float, date, time. immutable by nature and does not contain unrelated values.

+    API blueprint
+        an |IDL| of the related API or API endpoint

+    IDL (Interface Definition Language)
+        A defined grammar describing the capability and contract of an interface.
+Prestans 3 implements an |IDL| for HTTP ReST calls using |blueprint|